sslover/designing-for-data-personalization/syllabus.md

     * p5js - Processing-like-visuals with Javascript (with a focus on designing around data from a 3rd-party API)

 * Assignment Week 3:
-    * Create a simple JSON file on any personal dataset.
-Don't overthink it, something simple is fine.
-    * Use [JSON Lint](http://jsonlint.com) to validate it
-    * Write a JS script that gets the above data and generates in it on a webpage.
-Try to do something interesting with the data.
-    * Investigate possible datasets for Design Challenge 1 - Making (Dry) Data Personal & Playful.
-Post to your blog and talk about why you're potentially interested in the dataset, and what you would like to express to the user.
+    * Work on Design Challenge 1 - Making (Dry) Data Personal & Playful

 Week 4
 -------
-* Group Presentation
+* Group Presentation 2
 * Design Topic: Color Theory & Typography - Setting the Mood

 **BREAK**